 Picture number two shows a small 20-piece wooden puzzle from Tower Press's Little Folk series.
 The jigsaw is titled The Express Train.
 Pictured is a huge London Midland & Scottish Railway (LMS) 'Princess Coronation' class 4-6-2, No.46245 City of London hauling a rake of British Railways (BR) carmine and cream passenger coaches beneath a road bridge.
 On the bridge is a single-decked bus and above that is a helicopter, one of the few jigsaws to depict this type of transport.
 Three children are included as spectators to add that special human interest to the composition.
 The artist is not named.

-A Falcon 500-piece jigsaw is seen in this picture showing a typical town centre scene (c1950's) dominated by a large bridge.
+A Falcon 500-piece jigsaw, titled Underneath the Arches is featured in this picture, showing a typical town centre scene (c1950's) dominated by a large bridge.
 Single and double decked buses, cars and a small blue van are included in the busy scene with a BR Eastern Region 'B1' class 4-6-0 locomotive passing over the bridge with a passenger service.
 The early 'cycling' lion' motif on the tender suggests a date between 1948 and 1956 for the subjects in David Wright's artwork.
 Several people and an iconic red telephone box are included in David's illustrative style.